Our Universal Pre-K is at Risk

 What You Can Do

-Make your voice heard - contact key school officials now before next year's budget is finalized in early 2026, and tell them you want UPK in Croton fully funded: the Board of Ed - boe@chufsd.org and cc: Superintendent Stephen Walker Stephen.Walker@chufsd.org
+Make your voice heard - contact key school officials now before next year's budget is finalized in early 2026, and tell them you want UPK in Croton fully funded.
+Email the Board of Ed - boe@chufsd.org and cc: Superintendent Stephen Walker Stephen.Walker@chufsd.org.
+You can use this template if you wish.

 Attend Board of Ed meetings - check the calendar for Regular Meetings and tell your story